ucacoin/Ucacoin2/doc/translation_process.md

 **Note:** that the language translation file **must end in `.qm`** (the compiled extension), and not `.ts`.

 ### Questions and general assistance
 The UCACoin translation maintainers include *Fuzzbawls*.
-You can find them, and others, in the [UCACoin Discord](https://discord.ucacoin.org).

 Announcements will be posted during application pre-releases to notify translators to check for updates.